az-digital/az_quickstart/CONTRIBUTING.md

 branches and push up to github.
-Visual Studio Code can automatically add the app folder to your workspace through [Attached Container Configuration Files](https://code.visualstudio.com/docs/remote/containers#_attached-container-configuration-files), which are created for you automatically by VSCode.
+Visual Studio Code can automatically add the app folder to your workspace through [Attached Container Configuration Files](https://code.visualstudio.com/docs/remote/containers#_attached-container-configuration-files), which are created for you automatically by Visual Studio Code.